-The APS Scheduling Agent Service is a Windows Service that can be used to automate the execution of various scheduling tasks at predetermined intervals.
-Once your system is set up and running smoothly you might want to make use of this to automate daily actions thus reducing the chance of manual error and freeing up time to work on other activities.
+The APS Scheduling Agent Service is a Windows Service that can automate the execution of various scheduling tasks at predetermined intervals.
+Once your system is set up and running smoothly, you might want to use this to automate daily actions, thus reducing the chance of manual error and freeing up time to work on other activities.

 The following Tasks can be automated using the Scheduling Agent: